 The level of knowledge addressed in this course is mainly on understanding and applying earth observation through remote sensing.
 On some topics the levels of analysis and evaluation will be reached.

 The contents will be offered through video lectures, virtual classrooms and chat sessions, guided discussions and assignments.
 Theoretical knowledge is transferred through reading, watching videos and assignments.
 Concepts will be illustrated by computer exercises for the development of skills in software handling and applications.
 This course requires attendance of about two online scheduled classroom sessions per week in which you meet with your fellow students and teachers.

-After completion of the course you will be able to generate information from earth observation data to support the study and visualization of processes in system earth and the related role of human beings.
-In addition to providing a strong theoretical basis, you will also develop practical skills in the capture and analysis of spatial data and the visualization of the resulting information.
+After completion of the course you will be able to select appropriate remote sensing data to generate information to study and visualize processes in system earth and support problem solving projects.
+In addition to providing a strong theoretical basis, you will also develop practical skills in the handling of remote sensing data.

 This 5 EC online course takes 10 weeks.
 This means that on average you’ll need to dedicate 14 hours a week to studying, 2 of which are compulsory hours spent in virtual classroom sessions.
 You will achieve the same learning outcomes as in face-to-face.
 As to the educational quality − again, as in face-to-face − you’ll be studying under the guidance of highly qualified and thoroughly committed staff, at an accredited and internationally acclaimed faculty.

 Make no mistake: even though you’ll be studying part-time for about 14 hours a week, this online course constitutes quite a challenge.
 That being said, it should leave you with enough time for working a job, parenting or other activities.
 While there is no physical interaction, the digital learning environment encourages you to interact with your fellow students anywhere, anytime.
 The course is designed to keep you on track, and you stand to gain important additional skills such as studying independently in a virtual environment.